-- Understanding the sales process, including knowing how to qualify leads. - Establishing a work ethic that leads to a successful sales career. - Demonstrating how to build and maintain the relationship between customers and sales people.
+- Understanding the sales process, including knowing how to qualify leads. - Establishing a work ethic that leads to a successful sales career. - Building and maintaining the relationship between customers and sales people.

 This is an excellent quick entry into the job market with strong earning potential.